 Categories

-Candidates are King: How to Maximise Your Most Placeable People
+Candidates are King: How to Maximize Your Most Placeable People

-Don’t wait for jobs to relevant fall on your desk; go out and find them, with the aim of selling in your stellar candidate.
+Don’t wait for jobs to fall on your desk; go out and find them, with the aim of selling in your stellar candidate.
 This is also a great way for you to open doors with new clients.
-If you don’t do this you risk the candidate being sent to another company by another agency, and totally missing out on new business.
-Make sure you’re doing everything possible to find them the right role, while providing a high level of service.
-This will mean that even if you don’t place them, when they are looking again in future you will be top of their list to contact!
+If you don’t do this you risk the candidate being sent to another company by another agency and totally missing out on new business.
+Make sure you’re doing everything possible to find them the right role while providing a high level of service.
+This will mean that even if you don’t place them, when they are looking again in the future you will be at the top of their list to contact!
 With every good candidate you work with, make sure you do these things (as a minimum):

 Match their interests to available opportunities